la-mar/ihs-deo/README.md

 # Todo

+- Improve API error logging
 - Add API endpoints for CLI
 - Unit Testing
 - Documentation
 - Process changes and deletes (nightly)
-- query production in a date range for a specific api
+- query production in a date range for a specific api?
-- hash the json record and compare to existing hashs
-- Distribute counties to update across the week instead of all at once
-- Add example using Redis w/docker-compose
-- Add Dockerfile without chamber to builds

 ### MongoDB Collections